 The church is situated in one of the best known locations in the world, although Trafalgar Square itself was not actually completed until 1845.
-The photograph on the right taken in 1959 also shows another London classic, the crew-operated open-decked red London bus.
-That icon only finally disappeared from the London streets in 2020, being used on ‘tourist’ service service number 15.
+The photograph was taken in 1959 and also shows another London classic, the crew-operated open-decked red London RT bus.
+Crew operation finally disappeared from the London streets in 2020, being used on ‘tourist’ service service number 15.
 The road in the photograph at the north of the square in front of the National Portrait Gallery, was closed as part of the Europe Open Squares initiative.

 Those known to have been baptised here:

 Matilda Elizabeth Reffell, baptism date: 31 December 1815

 Mary Matilda Reffell, baptism date: 31 December 1815